 ICA DELIVERS HANDS-ON SUPPORT

-ICA provides hands-on support, collaborative trainings and assessments, best practice exchange, thought leadership guidance and innovative partnerships.
+ICA provides hands-on support, collaborative trainings and assessments, best practice exchange, and thought leadership guidance.

 More specifically, the programme will: